DANCE SIX-O is a not for profit, contemporary dance company based in Salisbury, and is an Associate Company of Salisbury Playhouse.

 DANCE SIX-0 founders are: Judith Bossano, Meg Edgar, Philippa Heseltine and Vicky Thornton

-The current Management Committee are: Meg Edgar (Chair), Val Compton (Treasurer), Philippa Heseltine, Kath Jackson, Angela Haugh-Hill, Jo Newth, Pauline Rodgers
+The current Management Committee are: Meg Edgar (Chair), Val Compton (Treasurer), Philippa Heseltine, Kath Jackson, Angela Haugh-Hill, Pauline Rodgers